 Better Life with MgO

-"Better Life with MgO" is about designing and implementing a novel air pollution abatement process for demonstration in Grecian Magnesite’s Yerakini facilities where high sulfur content fuels are used for the operation of the sites’s kilns.
-The project is co-financed by EU's LIFE Programme.
+"Better Life with MgO" is about designing and implementing a novel air pollution abatement process for demonstration in Grecian Magnesite’s Yerakini facilities where high sulfur content fuels are used for the operation of the site’s kilns.
+The project is co-financed by the EU's LIFE Program.

 The European Union regulates the operation of various industrial activities in order to implement its policy and protect the environment.
 One of the main instruments available is the so called Industrial Emissions Directive (IED, 2010/75/EU) and one of its aims is the adoption of the best available techniques (BAT) for pollution control as described in reference documents or BREFs, particular to each industrial sector.
 The Magnesia or magnesium oxide (MgO) production industrial sector (where Grecian Magnesite belongs to) is regulated by the IED and the relevant BREF is the so called Cement-Lime-Magnesia or CLM BREF.

 One of the main air pollutants related to MgO production are Sulfur Oxides (SO2 and SO3 or SOx) which are present at increased levels in the kilns flue gases due to the sulfur of raw materials and when high sulfur content fuels are used to fire these kilns.
 SOx not only has an impact on human health but can also influence the habitat suitability for plant communities, as well as animal life.
 Sulphur trioxide emissions specifically, are a precursor to acid rain.
 Of course, sulfur oxides are not particular to MgO production but constitute an environmental problem across a wide range of industrial activities involving fuel combustion.